tarisrizki/tarisrizki/README.md

-// Hi, I'm Taris Rizki! 👋
+# Hi there, I'm Taris Rizki! 👋

-I'm a student at Syiah Kuala University.
+I'm currently pursuing my degree at Syiah Kuala University.

-- 🌱 I enjoy learning and continuously improving my programming skills.
+- 🌱 I'm passionate about continuous learning and enhancing my programming skills.
-- 💬 Ask me about C#, Java, HTML, and CSS.
+- 💬 Feel free to ask me about C#, Java, HTML, and CSS.

 ## ⚡ Technologies I Work With